Northern Illinois Huskies

 The Northern Illinois Huskies are the athletic teams that represent Northern Illinois University (NIU).
-The Huskies are a member of the National Collegiate Athletic Association (NCAA) Division I and the Mid-American Conference (MAC).
+The Huskies are a member of the National Collegiate Athletic Association (NCAA) Division I and the Horizon League.
 The athletic program is made up of seven men's sports (baseball, basketball, football, golf, soccer, tennis, and wrestling) and 10 women's sports (basketball, cross country, golf, gymnastics, soccer, softball, tennis, track, and volleyball).
 The football team competes in the Football Bowl Subdivision (FBS).

 NIU began athletic competition in 1899 and were nicknamed the Profs.
 In the 1920s, they were referred to as the Cardinals.
 During the 1930s they were called Evansmen after George Evans.
 The Huskie mascot and nickname used today were officially chosen in 1940.

 On January 7, 2025, NIU announced that they would be joining the Mountain West Conference as a football-only member in 2026.
 On February 27, NIU announced that all non-football sports would join the Horizon League in July 2026.

 Sports sponsored

-A member of the West Division of the Mid-American Conference (MAC), NIU sponsors teams in seven men's and ten women's NCAA sanctioned sports.
+A member of the Horizon League (HL) for most Olympic sports except women's gymnastics (Mountain West Conference) and men's wrestling (Pac-12 Conference), NIU sponsors teams in seven men's and ten women's NCAA sanctioned sports.